Brad Pollack is Your Virginia Speeding Ticket Lawyer

 Forty-five states participate in the Drivers License Compact, which means that a traffic offense committed in any of those other states is considered part of your record.
 If you’ve been charged with a traffic violation in Virginia, that violation follows you home.

-Likewise, violations in other states can affect the outcome of your speeding ticket in Virginia.
+Likewise, traffic violations in other states can affect the outcome of your speeding ticket in Virginia.

 Reciprocity between states isn’t something you want to ignore, which is why you should fight your Virginia speeding ticket.